Girls' Health First Takes a Stand Against The Repeal of the Parental Notice of Abortion Act

-The removal of parental notice laws empowers Sex Traffickers and Predators...and harms young girls.
+The removal of parental notice laws empowers Abusive Boyfriends, Sex Traffickers and Sexual Predators...harming young girls.

-The Illinois Senate is considering a bill (HB 2467 & SB 2495) that would completely repeal the Illinois Parental Notice of Abortion Act (“Parental Notice”).
+The Illinois General Assembly is considering repealing the Illinois Parental Notice of Abortion Act (“Parental Notice”).
 Repealing Parental Notice requirements would empower sex traffickers, male predators, abusive boyfriends, and molesters to use abortion to conceal evidence of their crimes against minor girls.